scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above the 4th.

-#### Raise Dead
-*4th Level*
 ___
-- **Casting Time:** 10 AP
-- **Range:** 2
-- **Duration:** 1 day

-Attempt to raise a dead creature as a zombie, or take control of a zombie without an owner.
-You can target up to 4 medium sized corpses, adding a terrible die to the spellcasting roll for each corpse.
-You can target a Large sized corpse, adding 2 terrible die and taking up 2 of the 4 corpse maximum.
-On success, medium corpses are raised as Zombies and large corpses raised as Zombie Ogres.
-They act on your turn and are under your control for 1 day, at which point they turn to mindless zombies.

-The maximum targets increases by 1, and you add a superior die to your roll for every level above the 4th.

 #### Gloom
 *4th Level*
-___
 - **Casting Time:** 7 AP
 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Inflict an area with supernatural gloom.
 Choose a point you can see within range, making a spellcasting roll.
-Every 2 successes increases the raidus of the gloom by 1.
-Every undead creature inside the gloom adds 1 superior die to all their rolls.
-Mundane lights only give dim light in the gloom, and all healing is reduced by 1.
+Every success increases the raidus of the gloom by 1.
+Every undead creature inside the gloom adds 1 superior die to all rolls.
+Mundane lights only give dim light in the gloom.
+For the duration, undead heal 1 wound at the start of their turns and all healing effects on living creatures are reduced by 1.

 Add a proficiency die for every level above the 4th.

-#### Void Lure
-*4th Level*
 ___
-- **Casting Time:** 9 AP
-- **Range:** 10
-- **Duration:** instant

-Attempt to break the barrier between this plane and the void.
-Make a spellcasting roll against 2 Terrible die, adding a terrible die for each successful cast of _Void Lure_ in this location the past day.
-On success a random Outsider heeds your call and is summoned to the target location.
-The creature must be of CR 8 or lower with the creature determined by the DM.
-After summoning roll a wound die, on success the creature is friendly towards you for the next minute, otherwise the creature follows it's own whims.

-Add a proficiency die for every level above 4th.

 #### Haste
 *4th Level*
-___
 - **Casting Time:** 9 AP
 - **Range:** 5
 - **Duration:** concentration, 10 minutes